Cheap NFL Jerseys Are They Worth It?

 If you do decide to buy a cheap NFL jersey, here are some tips you should know:

 - Try not to wash it. – I know that sounds nasty, but these cheap jerseys come apart in the wash.
 If I was hard-up on cash, I could overlook the fact that the Green wasn’t exactly the right shade of green, or that the numbers and letters seemed larger than usual, but the poor quality is multiplied after these jerseys go through your washer and dryer.
-The numbers on many of these jerseys are made out of a weird material that after you wash them go all wrinkly and warped.
+The numbers on many of these jerseys are made out of a weird material that go all wrinkly and warped.
 I’m not talking about like how a t-shirt gets wrinkled and you can iron it out, I’m talking like huge creases that are super obvious from a distance.

 - Shipping Costs More – The NFL has deals that include free shipping, so factor this in when comparing which path you want to choose.

-NFL Merchandise is definitely overpriced and I don’t appreciate the NFL making a commercial and taking shots at my level of dedication or devotion as a fan just because someone decides to buy a cheap NFL jersey.
+Merchandise from NFLShop is definitely overpriced and I don’t appreciate the NFL making a commercial and taking shots at my level of dedication or devotion as a fan just because someone decides to buy a cheap NFL jersey.
 The NFL could easily prevent people from searching and buying these crappy knockoffs if they just priced their jerseys to cater more to the public.

 Still, even at a bargain of nearly 50%, I do not recommend buying a Cheap NFL Jersey from China.
 These jerseys cost around $40-$50 but will not last a full season.
 The jerseys are lower quality in every way shape and form, and your jersey will stand out amongst a crowd.
 I probably wouldn’t have as many complaints about the knockoff jerseys if Reebok was still the main provider for the NFL, but since Nike has taken over the quality has really become noticeable.

-Alternative: Try Amazon for NFL Jerseys
+Best Tip: Try Amazon for NFL Merch

 - Look through the Outlet section of NFLShop, you can sometimes find deals on hats and shirts